Summit of Kebnekaise.

 Book now

-To reach one of Kebnekaise’s peaks, there are two main routes: the western and eastern routes, both starting at STF Kebnekaise Mountain Station.
+To reach one of Kebnekaise’s peaks, there are two main routes: the Western and the Eastern Route, both starting from STF Kebnekaise Mountain Station.

-The western route of Kebnekaise: The western route is the most common way to Kebnekaise’s summit.
-It covers a distance of 18 kilometers round trip and usually takes between 10 to 15 hours.
-This is a physically demanding hike with an elevation gain of about 1800 meters, as you ascend and then descend 300 meters before reaching Kebnekaise.
-The terrain is alpine, featuring varied surfaces like snow, ice, lots of rocks, and steep, uneven terrain, which often makes the hike feel longer and tougher than the distance suggests.
-However, the western route is not as technically demanding as the eastern route.
-Along the way, you pass streams, mountain heath, rocky ground, and steep slopes before reaching the summit.
-Read more about the western route here.
+The Western Route is the most common way to reach the summit.
+It is about 18 km round trip and usually takes between 10 and 15 hours.
+It is a physically demanding hike with a total elevation gain of around 1,800 metres, including a descent of about 300 metres before the final ascent.
+The terrain is alpine, with varied surfaces such as snow, ice, rocky and uneven ground, and steep sections – making the hike feel longer and tougher than the distance suggests.
+However, it is not as technically demanding as the Eastern Route.
+Along the way, you will pass streams, mountain heath, rocky terrain and steep slopes before reaching the summit.
+Read more about hiking the Western Route.

-The eastern route of Kebnekaise: The eastern route is a technically challenging hike, even for the experienced hiker and climber, and if you don’t have the necessary skills, you should go with a guide.
-The hike takes between 8 to 12 hours and is 15 km round trip, with an elevation gain of 1500 meters.
-The eastern route differs from the western one as it crosses glaciers and snowfields, requiring the correct equipment and knowledge of glacier travel techniques.
-There is also a climbing section secured with a Via Ferrata, which requires specific gear.
-Read more about the eastern route here.
+The Eastern Route is technically challenging, even for experienced hikers and climbers, and should be done with a guide if you lack the necessary skills.
+The hike takes between 8 and 12 hours and is about 15 km round trip, with an elevation gain of around 1,500 metres as you ascend directly towards the summit.
+Unlike the Western Route, the Eastern Route crosses glaciers and snowfields, requiring proper equipment and knowledge of glacier travel techniques.
+It also includes a climbing section secured with a via ferrata, which requires specific equipment.
+Read more about hiking the Eastern Route.

 Guided tour of Kebnekaise